Dimetapp Long Acting Cough Plus Cold

 Dimetapp Long Acting Cough Plus Cold may also be used for purposes not listed in this medication guide.

-Do not use Dimetapp Long Acting Cough Plus Cold if you have taken an MAO inhibitor in the past 14 days.
-A dangerous drug interaction could occur.
-MAO inhibitors include isocarboxazid, linezolid, phenelzine, rasagiline, selegiline, and tranylcypromine.
+Do not use Dimetapp Long Acting Cough Plus Cold if you have used an MAO inhibitor in the past 14 days, such as isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, or tranylcypromine.

 Before taking this medicine